jxlin/RoboND-DeepLearning-Project/REPORT.md

 *   Gathered training data from a simulator ( made a special build for easier data gathering, compared to the standard suggested approach ).
 *   Designed a implemented a Fully Convolutional Network ( using keras and tensorflow ) for the task of semantic segmentation, based on the lectures given at udacity's RoboND deep learning section, and in [this](https://people.eecs.berkeley.edu/%7Ejonlong/long_shelhamer_fcn.pdf) and [this](https://arxiv.org/pdf/1409.1556.pdf) papers.
 *   Made experiments to tune our training hyperparameters ( learning rate, batch size and number of epochs ).
-*   Trained the designed model using the gathered training data and tuned hyperparameters and checked the testing accuracy using the Intersection Over Union (IoU) metric.
+*   Trained the designed model using the gathered training data, tuned the model hyperparameters, and checked the testing accuracy using the Intersection Over Union (IoU) metric.

 This work is divided into the following sections :